DHRI-Curriculum/NLTK_DHRI/lessons.md

 In order to get unique words, rather than just all words in general, we will make a **set** from the list.
 A `set` in Python work just like it would [in math](https://en.wikipedia.org/wiki/Set_(mathematics)), it's all the unique values, with any duplicate items removed.

 So let's find out the length of our set. just like in math, we can also nest our functions.
-So, rather than saying `x = set(text1_tokens)` and then finding the length of x, we can do it all in one step.
+So, rather than saying `x = set(text1_tokens)` and then finding the length of "x", we can do it all in one step.

 ```python
 len(set(text1_tokens))